jmayereup/tj-quiz-element/README.md

 <tj-quiz-element>
 Vocabulary Practice
 ---vocab-4
+---vocab-4
-transport: to carry or move from one place to another, magical: having special powers, village: small town, discover: to find
+transport: to carry or move from one place to another
+magical: having special powers
+village: small town
+discover: to find
 </tj-quiz-element>
 ```